 Benjamin Snyder is a writer with a flair for capturing action through thoughtfully constructed prose.

-Ben is a contributing writer to the New York Times’ Straight Sets tennis blog.
+In the past, he has contributed to the Straight Sets Tennis blog of the New York Times.
 He has also worked for the websites of two of the world’s largest tennis tournaments, the US Open and Wimbledon.
 While realizing his dream to cover the events, Ben enjoyed the opportunity to write about Kim Clijsters’ last professional singles match, Roger Federer’s championship match against Andy Murray, and Yaroslava Shvedova’s ‘golden set’ (one of the rarest feats in professional sport), among other compelling stories.

-Additionally, Ben has worked as a contributor for Fortune.com and was published on CNN.com as the website’s youngest contributor for both.
+Apart from covering the tennis industry tennis, Ben has worked for Fortune.com and was published on CNN.com as the website’s youngest contributor for both.
 During his time with Time Inc., his work also appeared on Yahoo.com.

-He currently serves as the Managing Editor for The Quindecim student newspaper’s 100th anniversary volume.
-At the University of Oxford, where he studied abroad for a year, Ben wrote tennis commentary pieces for The Oxford Student.
+A recent graduate of Goucher College with honors in both American Studies and Communications & Media Studies, he served as the Managing Editor for The Quindecim student newspaper’s 100th anniversary volume.
+At the University of Oxford, where he studied abroad for a year at Mansfield College, Ben wrote news and sports commentary pieces for The Oxford Student.

 For examples of his work, please view his portfolio.